RafaelMoid/RafaelMoid/README.md

 ### Hi there, I'm Rafael - aka [MoidSan] 👋
-I'm a frontend/mobile dev,agronomist in training, musician, cyclist, and geek!!
+I'm a frontend developer, systems analyst in training, musician, cyclist and geek!
 <h2>About me</h2>
 <ul>
-<li>:computer: Trainee front-end developer ReactJS at TDS Company</li>
+<li>:computer: Frontend developer with WordPress and ReactJS at Agência Jazzz</li>
 <li>🌱 Front-end development improvement in reactive and responsive designs</li>
-<li>⭕ Goals for 2022: Be hired as a Junior Developer</li>
 <li>⚡ Fun fact: I love to play games and play guitar/sing</li>
   </ul>